Martchus/cpp-utilities/doc/buildvariables.md

 be included *after* setting those variables.
 The inclusion order of the modules matters as well.

-For an example, checkout the project file of c++utilities itself.
+For an example, check out the project file of c++utilities itself.
 The project files of [Syncthing Tray](https://github.com/Martchus/syncthingtray) should cover everything (library, plugin, application, tests, desktop file, Qt resources and translations, ...).